 • Patreon: This one is my fave.
 Patreon is my innermost circle online.
 These are the folks I stay in touch with most, and with whom I share everything I’m working on, usually long before it goes out elsewhere.
 You can choose any level of monthly support you’d like to, from $1 up to whatever you like (there are a few folks doing 50/100/125, and lots doing 1, 5, 10, 25, etc. I’m grateful for each of them!).

-Some people just do this to support what I do as an artist, writer, and activist, and don’t really participate in the community aspect, and that’s just fine.
-Others participate in the things that are offered there — sneak previews of new songs I’ve written and various other projects I’m working on, monthly hangouts with me and the community via Zoom, a chapter a month of the audio book of Worlchanging 101: Challenging the Myth of Powerlessness, and occasional private concerts.
+Some people join Patreon to support what I do as an artist, writer, and activist, and don’t really participate in the community aspect, and that’s just fine.
+Others participate in the things that are offered there — a new video every Monday (with a song I record just for Patreon), a brand new song each month (usually long before other people will hear it), twice-monthly hangouts with me and the community via Zoom, private online after-parties after I do digital gigs, and various other sneak previews.

 It’s hard to overestimate the difference that Patreon is making in my life.
 In a wildly erratic profession that is extremely seasonal even at the best of times, the steady, predictable, monthly sustenance of the Patreon community takes a great deal of anxiety out of my life.
 I started it in November of 2019, a few months before the pandemic began, and I am so grateful for the serendipity of that timing, when suddenly all events were canceled.

-My friend Gareth Higgins offered me some great framing a few months ago — that in times like this (and, perhaps, any time), the way to live in community is to bring what we have, and ask for what we need.
+My friend Gareth Higgins offered me some great framing for community just before the pandemic began — that in times like this (and, perhaps, any time), the way to live in community is to bring what we have, and ask for what we need.
 That’s making sense to me, and I’m trying to pay attention to what I can bring.
 So far, I have found that when I focus on what is mine to do, and try to contribute as I can, the rest takes care of itself, one way or another.
 Patreon is a great example of that.